 - All props must be small enough to fit through a standard doorway without effort.

 - While carrying props, you will be held to very strict behavior standards:

-- Props may not be brandished, flailed around, or used (for play-fighting, or otherwise).
+- Props may not be brandished, flailed around, or used for play-fighting.

-- Props must remain with the costume which they were peace-bonded for.
+- Props must remain with the costume for which they were peace bonded.